 The best way to explore Kolocep's coast is by boat or kayak.
 Although it is not possible to rent a boat or kayak on the island, a number of agencies in Dubrovnik run boat and kayaking tours of Kolocep and the Elaphiti Islands.
 Check out Kolocep boat and kayak tours.

 Staying in Kolocep is a wonderful option for a peaceful and relaxing holiday.
 There are a dozen or so rentals from apartments to villas.
 The new and fabulous Aparthotel Kalamota is garnering rave reviews for its blend of style, luxury and friendliness.
 Art-lovers will appreciate the canvases of local artist Dubravka Losic that adorn the walls and everyone will love the swimming pool.

 (tel 091 576 1165)

 Right on the marina, this local dining spot serves up freshly-caught fish with sides of salad, vegetables or potatoes.

-The Tourist Information Office is on the harbour but closes in mid-September.
+The Tourist Information Office is on the harbour but closes from mid-September to mid-June.

 You can easily get to Kolocep by boat from Dubrovnik.
 Passenger boats run daily year-round.
 Get the schedule.